 World’s top miners keep performing but investors unimpressed

-The world’s 40 largest mining companies continued to consolidate their stellar performance of the past several years by delivering steady growth in 2018 according to PwC (https://www.PwC.com/) ’s Mine 2019 report (http://bit.ly/2HUSEev) released today.
+/EIN News/ -- LONDON, June 04, 2019 (GLOBE NEWSWIRE) -- The world’s 40 largest mining companies continued to consolidate their stellar performance of the past several years by delivering steady growth in 2018, according to PwC’s Mine 2019 report released today.

-As a group, the Top 40 increased revenue by 8%, buoyed by higher commodity prices and marginally improved production.
+As a group, the Top 40 increased revenue by 8%, buoyed by higher commodity price rises, and lifted production by 2%.
 They also boosted cash flows, paid down debt and provided a record dividend to shareholders of $43 billion.
 Forecasts indicate continued steady performance in 2019.
 Revenue should remain stable, with weaker prices for coal and copper offsetting marginally higher production and higher average prices for iron ore.

 Yet investors seemed unimpressed by the Top 40’s result, judging by market valuations, which fell 18% over 2018.
 While total market capitalization rose in the first term of this year, it remains 8% down compared to the end of 2017.
 Over the past 15 years, total shareholders’ return in mining has lagged that of the market as a whole as well as comparable industries such as oil and gas.